home-assistant/home-assistant.io/source/_integrations/august.markdown

 ## Push updates not available for some entities

-While most entities are able to be updated via the push API, August/Yale does not offer a push API for for some data which means these entities will update slower:
+While most entities can be updated via the push API, August/Yale does not offer a push API for some data, which means these entities will update slower:

 - Doorbell ding sensor (Doorman models only)
 - Lock Battery sensor